 We analyzed how an estimated taxation on greenhouse gas emissions produced during the Group's procurement of raw materials (Scope 3, Category 1) would be passed on to products in the event that a carbon tax is introduced in the future.
 We also analyzed how operating (construction) costs would be impacted and the resulting impact on the cost of products if greenhouse gases produced by activities at construction sites were taxed.
-Based on this, we analyzed how the increased cost per building would impact on demand.

-The impact is assumed to be minimal if reductions are implemented in line with SBT reduction targets (see p.
-9).
+Based on this, we analyzed how the increased cost per building would impact demand.
+The impact is assumed to be minimal if reductions are implemented in line with SBT reduction targets (see "Participation in Decarbonization Initiatives").

-We are actively transitioning to construction methods with low greenhouse gas emissions, such as developing and promoting the sale of CLT (see pp. 22 and 23).
-We are also working on reductions in line with our SBTs, and implementing renewable energy at construction sites in line with RE100 (see p.
-9).
+ResponseWe are actively transitioning to construction methods with low greenhouse gas emissions, such as developing and promoting the sale of CLT (see "Toward a Sustainable Society [Construction]" and "Toward a Sustainable Society [Lifestyle]").
+We are also working on reductions in line with our SBTs, and implementing renewable energy at construction sites in line with RE100 (see "Participation in Decarbonization Initiatives").